Chevrolet Silverado with 22×12-inch Fuel Off-Road Triton D715 Wheel

 Fitment Breakdown: Fuel Off-Road Triton D715 on the Chevrolet Silverado

-I walked around this Silverado for twenty minutes just to admire the stance.
-We put the 22x12 Fuel Off-Road Triton D715 wheels on this beast, and the presence is massive.
-That 12-inch width pushes the tires out right to the limit of the fenders.
+I walked around this Silverado for twenty minutes just to soak in the stance.
+Running 22x12 Fuel Triton D715 wheels on this platform is a bold move that absolutely pays off.
+That massive width pushes the tires out right to the edge of the fenders.

 What We Recommend for Chevrolet Silverado Owners